British Rail Class 403: Withdrawal and preservation

 The last Brighton Belle train ran on 30 April 1972, and the three 5BEL units were withdrawn.
 However all 15 cars were sold into private ownership, though no unit was kept together as a single entity.
 Instead they were split up and each vehicle was initially used as an individual Pullman car, the majority not in railway use.
 A number have been returned to service on the main line with the Belmond British Pullman (previously the Venice Simplon Orient Express or VSOE), as hauled cars forming part of the British Pullman charter train.
-A campaign to return the Brighton Belle to mainline service was launched by the 5BEL Trust in 2008.
+A campaign to return the Brighton Belle to mainline service was launched by the 5BEL Trust Bringing back THE BRIGHTON BELLE | THE BRIGHTON BELLE in 2008.
 By 2009, the trust had assembled a four-car set, having acquired cars from the North Norfolk Railway and VSOE.
 A fifth car, No.282 'Doris', was acquired from the Bluebell Railway in 2011 and a sixth, No.279 'Hazel' in 2012.
 After restoration, the Brighton Belle started testing in January 2025 from its base at Crewe.

 The table below sets out the current position: